socarlosb/socarlosb/README.md

 (This is a WIP page 😷)

 To keep my self up to date I consume content from YouTube, here are some of the channels that contains amazing content... im my humble opinion.
-This is my way to say thanks to all of the content creators that continue shareing their knowledge and experience.
+This is my way to say thanks to all of the content creators that continue sharing their knowledge and experience.

 [check the list here](/content.md)